If you are looking for a guard dog that makes a fantastic family companion, the DDR German Shepherd (GSD) should be on top of your list.

 Because aside from the hefty price tag of these dogs, they are also extremely hard to find.
 In fact, there are not a lot of DDR GSD breeders out there.

 Below are some reputable DDR German Shepherd breeders that you can reach out to:

 - Vom Banach K9 – Vom Banach K9 is a GSD breeder located northwest of Washington State.
 They are among the very few breeders dedicated to preserving the DDR German Shepherd lineage, whether they are from the show lines or working lines.
-You may contact Vom Banach K9 through their contact page.

 - Rodina Straze – If you live near Maryland, Rodina Straze is a breeder worth checking out.
 This breeder specializes in preserving Czech German Shepherds and DDR dogs.
 They uphold the highest standards when it comes to their dogs.
 All dogs from this breeder are well cared for and guaranteed healthy.